 Caring for duckweed

-Individual specimens of duckweed will generally live for less than a year, but as the plant reproduces prolifically, duckweed introduced to the goldfish tank will tend to be self-perpetuating for the life of the tank.
+Individual specimens will generally live for less than a year, but as the plant reproduces prolifically, duckweed introduced to the goldfish tank will tend to be self-perpetuating for the life of the tank.

 Duckweed is fairly delicate, and does not stand up well to being handled manually.
 Using a net to move and extract duckweed from your tank is the best way to handle it when necessary.